boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/manage-multi-tabbed-dashboards.md

 ## Create a Multi-Tabbed Dashboard

 To create a multi-tabbed dashboard, the user should have dashboards.
-Admin user can use any dashboards for creating a multi-tab dashboard but other users can use only their own dashboards for creating a multi-tab dashboard.
+Admin user can use any dashboards for creating a multi-tab dashboard but other users can use only their own dashboards or shared dashboards with write permission for creating a multi-tab dashboard.

 ### Steps to create a multi-tabbed dashboard